We recommend you seek pre-application advice before submitting an application to save unnecessary delays.

 - Delegated powers – where a planning officer makes the decision

 - Planning committee – where the planning committee makes the decision.
-Where members of the public have commented on an application to be determined by the planning committee, they will be notified of the date, time and venue of the meeting and be given the opportunity to speak.
+Where members of the public have commented on an application to be determined by the planning committee, they will be given the opportunity to speak If they wish to speak they will need to check the online pages to see if and when the application is going to committe and complete the request to Request to Speak at Public Meeting form.
 The agenda for the committee is published on the council's website a week in advance of the meeting (meetings are held monthly and usually on a Tuesday evening at 6.00pm).

 A decision notice is issued to the applicant/agent on the day the decision is made (or the day after if the decision is made by planning committee).
 This is the legal document granting or refusing planning permission which can be viewed on our website.